8base/old-documentation/README.md

 ## Connecting with the Community

-While building on 8base and checking out the docs, you might have some questions.
+While building on 8base and reading out the docs, you might have some questions.
 Actually, lets re-phrase that... while building on 8base YOU'LL DEFINITELY HAVE SOME QUESTIONS.
 When such a situation arises, fret not.
 We're here for you.

 > ### [Join us on Slack](https://slack.8base.com/)
   Chat with other 8base developers and our support team.